 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

-Then I started researching cuckoo clocks and some more contemporary design options.
+Then I started researching cuckoo clocks and some more modern cuckoo clock design options.

 Here are some that I came across: